Hello-YY5525/GazeEstimation/README.md

 # GazeEstimation
-The official implementation of the ICASSP 2025 paper.
+The official implementation of the ICASSP 2025 paper (Gaze-GZ).